NNavickas/Work-Day-Scheduler/README.md

 ### Technical Acceptance Criteria: 40%

-✔️ Satisfies all of the above acceptance criteria plus the following:
+✔️ Satisfies all of the above acceptance criteria plus the following.

 ✔️ Uses a date utility library to work with date and timeSatisfies all of the defined calculation criteria.

 ### Deployment: 32%